multicam/browser-extension-boilerplate/readme.md

 ### 🏃 Run the extension

-Using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is recommened for automatic reloading and running in a dedicated browser instance.
+Using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is recommended for automatic reloading and running in a dedicated browser instance.
 Alternatively you can load the extension manually (see below).

 1. Run `npm run watch` to watch for file changes and build continuously
-1. Run `npm install --global web-ext` (only only for the first time)
+1. Run `npm install --global web-ext` (only for the first time)
 1. In another terminal, run `web-ext run` for Firefox or `web-ext run -t chromium`
 1. Check that the extension is loaded by opening the extension options ([in Firefox](media/extension_options_firefox.png) or [in Chrome](media/extension_options_chrome.png)).